 VALUING A PHUKET PROPERTY

-Buyers make the market.
-The value is only what a given buyer is willing to pay, and property price swill keep going up until no buyer can be found.
+Buyers make the property market in any market.
+The value is only what a given buyer is willing to pay, and property prices may keep going up until no buyer can be found.
 This is essentially how a property bubble forms and ends, and it happens in almost every country.
 The dynamics are slightly different in Phuket.

 The following offers an idea of how buyers (and sellers) in Phuket arrive at their notions of what a property is worth.